Amber Rose Reveals The One Thing That Surprises People About Her Sex Life

 Amber Rose doesn't do "off days."
 "I always feel confident," she tells us.
 "I never allow myself to not feel confident.
 I wake up and say, I’m going out there.
 I’m going to kill it today.
 I look fucking amazing.
 You talk it into existence."

 Whatever her secret is, it's working.
-The entrepreneur, model, and sex-positivity champion has had a banner year, debuting her VH1 talk show The Amber Rose Show, publishing her book How to Be a Bad Bitch, and launching the Amber Rose SlutWalk — an anti-victim-blaming, anti-slut-shaming event modeled on a 2011 rally inspired by a police officer's recommendation that women "avoid dressing like sluts in order not to be victimized."
-This year, she's prepping for an even bigger SlutWalk, which will feature on-site HIV testing and counseling, musical and celebrity guests, art installations, and a fashion show.
+The entrepreneur, model, and sex-positivity champion has had a banner year, debuting her VH1 talk show The Amber Rose Show, publishing her book How to Be a Bad Bitch, and launching the Amber Rose SlutWalk — an anti-victim-blaming, anti-slut-shaming event modelled on a 2011 rally inspired by a police officer's recommendation that women "avoid dressing like sluts in order not to be victimised."
+This year, she's prepping for an even bigger SlutWalk, which will feature on-site HIV testing and counselling, musical and celebrity guests, art installations, and a fashion show.

-One of Rose's favorite outcomes of the event is the gratitude she receives for sparking conversations on slut-shaming.
-"I walk around L.A. and girls just come up to me and they’re like, 'I’m closer with my mom now, I’m closer with my husband now [because of SlutWalk]," she says, "because a lot of their moms didn’t understand them.
+One of Rose's favourite outcomes of the event is the gratitude she receives for sparking conversations on slut-shaming.
+"I walk around L.A. and girls just come up to me and they’re like, 'I’m closer with my mum now, I’m closer with my husband now [because of SlutWalk]," she says, "because a lot of their mums didn’t understand them.
 It’s really cool."

 Recently, we sat down with Rose to talk about her approach to sex (be selfish!), stereotypes (stop perpetuating them), and cellulite (don't worry about it).

-One of Rose's favorite outcomes of the event is the gratitude she receives for sparking conversations on slut-shaming.
-"I walk around L.A. and girls just come up to me and they’re like, 'I’m closer with my mom now, I’m closer with my husband now [because of SlutWalk]," she says, "because a lot of their moms didn’t understand them.
+One of Rose's favourite outcomes of the event is the gratitude she receives for sparking conversations on slut-shaming.
+"I walk around L.A. and girls just come up to me and they’re like, 'I’m closer with my mum now, I’m closer with my husband now [because of SlutWalk]," she says, "because a lot of their mums didn’t understand them.
 It’s really cool."

 Recently, we sat down with Rose to talk about her approach to sex (be selfish!), stereotypes (stop perpetuating them), and cellulite (don't worry about it).